content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/git/git-initializing-and-pushing-repository.md

 ## Contents

-1.  **To get Started**
+**1. To get Started**
     1.1  How to Open GitBash

     1.2 How to Work with Git Config

 **2. Initializing a Local and Remote Repository**

     2.1 Creating a Remote Repository

     2.2 Creating a Local Repository Using Git Bash Command Line

     2.3 Checking the Status of Files

     2.4 Adding Files to Staging Area

     2.5 Committing Files to Local Repository

 **3. Pushing Files from Local Repository into Remote Repository**